7. Byte and Halfword Instructions

 07060504 03020100 15141312 11100908

 Byte and halfword manipulation instructions are 16 bits each, and operate register to register.
-The destination register R[dst] is changed using data from the first source register R[s1], while the least significant bits of the second source register, R[s2] control the which byte or halfword is selected.
+The destination register r[dst] is changed using data from the source register r[s1], while the least significant bits of the index register, r[x] control the which byte or halfword is selected.

-Where LOADS and STORES ignore the least significant 2 bits of the address, using the most significant 30 bits to select a word in memory, these instructions use only the 2 least significant bits to select a byte or halfword within a word.
-Byte selection involves a field running from bits b+7 to b of a register, while halfword selection involves a field running from bits h+15 to h of a register:
+Where LOADS and STORES (see Chapter 2) ignore the byte-in-word field of the effective address, using only the most significant 30 bits to select a word in memory (see Section 1.2), these instructions use only the byte-in-word field to select a byte or halfword within a word (see Section 1.1).
+Bytes are selected from bits b+7 to b of a word, while halfwords are selected from bits h+15 to h of a word, where b or h are computed as follows:

 7.2.
 Byte and Halfword Stuffing